-The biting monsoon wind and the relentless pitter-patter of the rain almost always puts me in the mood to bite into a crispy masala vada and wash it down with a lap of hot tea.
-Of course I also want to stop everything I’m doing and snuggle down under the blanket on my bed with a good book.
+The biting monsoon wind and the relentless pitter-patter of the rain almost always puts me in the mood to bite into a crispy split chickpea fritter, and wash it down with a lap of hot tea.
+Of course, I also want to stop everything I’m doing and snuggle down under the blanket on my bed with a good book.
 Or ease myself into a chair by the window and watch the rain.
 While I’m biting into a crispy paruppu vadai and sipping some hot tea!
 Yes, we’re back right where we started.
 With good reason too — there’s nothing else that infuses warmth as tenderly as these mini monsoon comrades.

 Didn’t we all give out a big whoop when our dads came back home with an armload of masala vadas wrapped in newspaper and tied in jute rope?
 Didn’t we all pester our mums when it rained to make them?
-Didn’t we stop by a paruppu vadai and dosai vendor, not minding the drizzle one bit and hoped to soak in the heat emanating from the oil?
+Didn’t we stop by a paruppu vadai and dosai vendor, not minding the drizzle one bit and hoped to soak in the heat emanating from the oil and the masala vadas?
 Remember?
 I’m sure you’re nodding you head in agreement right now!
 And for those of you wondering what I’m going on about, split chickpea fritters are a popular South Indian snack (like an Indian version of falafel, except these are made with split chickpeas, not chickpeas) — especially when it’s chilly.
 I pray that you make a batch of these mood lifters and I guarantee that you’ll make memories like these that’ll stay!

-Crispy, brown and scaarrrumptious, these mini monsoon comrades are remarkably easy to make.
+Crispy, brown and scaarrrumptious, these split chickpea fritters are remarkably easy to make.
 The only drawback is that you’ll have to soak the split chickpeas a few hours in advance.
 But soak you must!
 See why you have to soak your lentils here.
 I reckon that you make these on one of those days you’re planning to stay at home all day to rest or clean-up or just simply be at home because you want to be at home.
-Soak the split chickpeas at the slightest hint of dark clouds.
-Or soak them 4 hours before you make them.
+Soak the split chickpeas (channa dal) at the slightest hint of dark clouds.

 Don’t forget to make chai too, okay?
+Or better, filter coffee!
 And don’t forget to use the hashtag #notjustspice tag me with @notjustspice on Instagram or Facebook when you do!
 Or, just leave me a comment below.

-- 1/2 cup split chickpeas, soaked for 3-5 hours in water (they will double in size)
+- 1/2 cup split chickpeas soaked for 4-5 hours in water (they will double in size)